Deep-focus earthquake: Tyrrhenian Sea

-The Tyrrhenian Sea west of Italy is host to a large number of deep-focus earthquakes as deep as 520 km below the surface. however, very few earthquakes occur in the region less than 100 km deep, the majority originating from a depth of around 250-300 km.
+The Tyrrhenian Sea west of Italy is host to a large number of deep-focus earthquakes as deep as 520 km below the surface.
+However, very few earthquakes occur in the region less than 100 km deep, the majority originating from a depth of around 250-300 km.
 Due to the lack of shallow earthquakes, the faulting is believed to originate from an ancient subduction zone that began subducting less than 15 million years ago, and largely finished around 10 million years ago, no longer visible on the surface.
-Due to the calculated subduction rate, the cause for subduction was likely to be internal stressing on the Eurasian Plate, rather than due to the collision of the African and Eurasian Plates, the cause of modern-day subduction for the nearby Aegean Sea and Anatolian microplates.
+Due to the calculated subduction rate, the cause for subduction was likely to be internal stressing on the Eurasian plate, rather than due to the collision of the African and Eurasian plates, the cause of modern-day subduction for the nearby Aegean Sea and Anatolian microplates.

 Afghanistan

 In northeastern Afghanistan, a number of medium-intensity deep focus earthquakes of depths of up to 400 km occasionally occur.
-They are caused by the collision and subduction of the Indian Plate under the Eurasian Plate, the deepest earthquakes centered on the furthest subducted sections of the plate.
+They are caused by the collision and subduction of the Indian plate under the Eurasian plate, the deepest earthquakes centered on the furthest-subducted sections of the plate.

 South Sandwich Islands

-The South Sandwich Islands between South America and Antarctica are host to a number of earthquakes of up to 320 km in depth.
-They are caused by the subduction of the South American Plate under the South Sandwich Plate.
+The South Sandwich Islands between South America and Antarctica are host to a number of earthquakes up to 320 km in depth.
+They are caused by the subduction of the South American plate under the South Sandwich plate.